apache/spark/IMAGES.rst

   apache/airflow:<BRANCH_OR_TAG>-pythonX.Y         - for production images
   apache/airflow:<BRANCH_OR_TAG>-pythonX.Y-ci      - for CI images
   apache/airflow:<BRANCH_OR_TAG>-pythonX.Y-build   - for production build stage
-  apache/airflow:pythonX.Y-<BRANCH_OR_TAG>         - for python base image used for both CI and PROD image
+  apache/airflow:pythonX.Y-<BRANCH_OR_TAG>         - for Python base image used for both CI and PROD image

 For example: